Kettle Hill Road, Eastling, Faversham, ME13 0BA

 For further information on teaching of reading and phonics, see the information pages on our school website.

 Early writing is taught through early mark making, then when the children begin phonics, they are taught the correct letter formations, including starting and finishing at the correct points ready for joining in KS1.
 This begins with writing CVC words, moving onto short sentences using the sounds they have been taught.
 EYFS children are encouraged to write independently during continuous provision.
 From Y1-Y6, the English curriculum is taught by studying a high-quality text, from which various writing opportunities are then derived.
 Each week, the children are taught to develop an understanding of how the text flows through reading comprehension, exploring key themes, events and plot of the texts being studied.
 From the text, children are taught the grammar elements of the NC, corresponding to the genres being written as part of the writing process.
 Children are then supported in how to apply the grammatical content taught in identifying features of a high-quality modelled text (WAGOLL) before progressing to plan, write and edit a written piece, which matches the purpose and audience.
 Children receive regular feedback from both teachers and their peers in the writing process.
 We aim to provide our pupils with a ‘language rich’ environment and within our classrooms; we explore ambitious vocabulary in all lessons and use our working walls to acquire an understanding of new and unknown words.
-We use the Purple Mash Spelling scheme for children in Y1- 6.
+We use the Spelling Shed spelling scheme for children in Y1- 6.
 Children are given weekly words to learn at school and at home in preparation for a spelling test at the end of the week.
 We adopt a cross-curricular approach throughout the school to enable the skills that are learnt through the English curriculum to be applied in all other subject areas.